iturner72/book-notes/the_network_state.md

 of composed block headers.
-* 46 Some call the Bitcoin blockchain a *timechain* because unlike many other blockchains, its proof-of-work mechanism and difficulty adjustment ensure a statistically regular time interval betweek blocks, crucial to its function as a digital history.
+* 46 Some call the Bitcoin blockchain a *timechain* because unlike many other blockchains, its proof-of-work mechanism and difficulty adjustment ensure a statistically regular time interval between blocks, crucial to its function as a digital history.
 * 47 ...the Bitcoin blockchain gives a *history that's hard to falsify*.
-Unless there's an advance in quantum computing, a breakthrough in pure mat, a heretofore unseen bug in the code, or a highly expensive 51% attack that probably only China could muster, it is essentially infeasible to rewrite the history of the Bitcoin blockchain--or anything written to it.
+Unless there's an advance in quantum computing, a breakthrough in pure math, a heretofore unseen bug in the code, or a highly expensive 51% attack that probably only China could muster, it is essentially infeasible to rewrite the history of the Bitcoin blockchain--or anything written to it.
 And even if such